cdl-geneseo/geneseo-dictionary/H/Heard@Geneseo.md

 # Heard@Geneseo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Heard@Geneseo

 Created by  Unknown User (djb25), last modified on Apr 28, 2015

 Heard at Geneseo - n.
 A service learning project that records the many stories of the Geneseo senior citizens.&quot;Did you read that Heard@Geneseo Facebook post?
 It was pretty interesting.&quot;As of 2015, 100% of students surveyed know this word.
 87.5% believe it is of local origins.(Barcacel Peña, G-M, 2015)